xbeat/Machine-Learning/README.md

 Top 10 Python Libraries for AI

 The field of Artificial Intelligence (AI) has been revolutionized by Python libraries that simplify complex tasks and accelerate development.
 This presentation will explore the top 10 Python libraries for AI, focusing on their key features and practical applications.
 We'll dive into code examples to demonstrate how these libraries can be used in real-world scenarios.

+## Mastering Random Forest A Comprehensive Guide

+Random Forest Foundation

+Random Forest operates on the principle of ensemble learning by constructing multiple decision trees during training.
+Each tree is built using a bootstrap sample of the training data, introducing randomness through bagging (Bootstrap Aggregating) to create diverse trees.

 ## Reinforcement Learning and Q-Learning Mathematical Foundations and Python Implementation